LoWiProgramming/LoWiProgramming/README.md

 - 👋 Hi, I’m @LoWiProgramming
-- 🌱 I’m currently learning python, kivymd
+- 🌱 I’m currently learning python, kivymd, C#

 <!---
 LoWiProgramming/LoWiProgramming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.